In this exercise, we will program a simple application based on the blinky

 1. Create a folder close to your root directory that will hold all the exercises that we will be working on throughout this course.

-We will create that folder on the C drive in C:\nordic\myapps.
-Avoid storing your applications in locations with long paths, as the build system might fail on some operating systems if the application path is too long.
+Avoid storing your applications in locations with long paths, as the build system might fail on some operating systems (Windows) if the application path is too long.
+Also, avoid using whitespaces and special characters in the path.

-You will be presented with two options: Create a blank application will create a blank application with an empty main() function.
-While the Copy a sample will present you all the templates “samples” that come from the different modules in nRF Connect SDK and enable you to create an application based on a template.
+You will be presented with three options: Create a blank application will create a blank application with an empty main()

 The SDK contains a rich set of templates.
 In the context of templates, Samples are simple and showcase a single feature or library (e.g. SHA256 sample, UART sample, PWM sample, blinky sample, etc..), while Applications are complex and include a variety of libraries to implement a specific use case (e.g. Asset tracker application, Keyboard application, Mouse application).